flyingGH/omnidepth_ros2/README.md

 ```

 ## Launch Scene
+To understand the scene first, please refer these [four images](https://github.com/synapsemobility/omnidepth_ros2/tree/main/visualizations/rosbag_scene).
+They give view of the test warehouse from different angles to get yourself familiarize with it.
 There are two ways where you can launch the scene so that required topics can be subscribed:
 ### Option 1: Launch ROSBag
 1. Download ROSBag file from the [link](https://drive.google.com/file/d/1pFJr5HNQ8YixB9AHIeVBL4CRUS0oy5zV/view?usp=drive_link)